pppest/devault-atm-touch/README.md

 #A touchscreen ATM for DeVault

 **tl;dr**
-kivy framework based touchscreen DeVault crypto ATM :atm: for the raspberry pi with a coin acceptor.
+kivy framework based touchscreen DeVault crypto ATM for the raspberry pi with a coin acceptor.